geomagpy/magpy/README.txt

 Version Info: (please note: this package is still in development state with frequent modifcations) v0.3.4, current version
-    v0.3.3 fixes:
+    v0.3.4 fixes:
-      GUI: meta data of sensor and station
+      GUI: meta data of sensor and station can be changed
+      GUI: initialization file is automatically updated

 v0.3.3, published on 2016-09-17
     v0.3.3 fixes: